belle2/basf2/analysis/doc/FullEventInterpretation.rst

 You can find up to date examples for training the specific or generic FEI, for the cases of Belle II of Belle converted data / MC in ``analysis/examples/FEI``.

-FEI Training on Grid
+FEI Training on the Grid
 ####################

-In this section, we will consider, how to run the FEI training workflow on grid using `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ and `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_.
+In this section, we will consider, how to run the FEI training workflow on the grid using `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ and `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_.

 .. seealso::